happz/ducky-legacy/docs/introduction.rst

 Bytecode files
 ^^^^^^^^^^^^^^

 Compiled programs are stored in bytecode files that are inspired by ELF executable format.
 These files consist of common sections (``.text``, ``.data``, ...), symbols, and their content.
+Assembler (``tools/as``) translates assembler sources into object files, and these are then processed by a linker (``tools/ld``) into the final executable.
+Both object and executable files use the same format and bytecode for instructions and data.

 Snapshots